mcantelon/node-elflord/README.md

 ## Configuration

-TODO: To configure the Elflord client, enter "elflord" into the command-line then enter information into the prompts to create a client configuration file.
+To configure the Elflord client, enter "elflord" into the command-line then enter information into the prompts to create a client configuration file.

 ## Server